Joint Chief’s of Staff assemble during 59th Presidential Inauguration Senior Leaders Breakfast

-Commandant of the U.S. Marine Corps Gen. David H. Berger converses with an attendee of the 59th Presidential Inauguration Senior Leaders Breakfast on Fort Lesley J. McNair, Washington, D.C., Jan.
+Chief of Space Operations U.S. Space Force Gen. John W. Raymond to the 59th Presidential Inauguration Senior Leaders Breakfast on Fort Lesley J. McNair, Washington, D.C., Jan.
 20, 2021.
 Military members from across all branches of the armed forces of the United States, including Reserve and National Guard components, provided ceremonial support during the inaugural period.
 (DoD photo by U.S. Air Force Senior Airman Dennis Spain)

 |Date Taken: